speechly/react-ui/README.md

     footnote: `Try: "Blue jeans"`
 });
 ```

+The notification consists of a short main message (displayed in big typeface) and an optional footnote (displayed in smaller typeface).

 One notification can be displayed at a time.
 A successive call will instantly replace the previous notification.